polyfy/polylith/readme.md

 ```

-We have already mentioned that the `development` environment is not included when we run
+We have already mentioned that the tests will not be executed from `development` environment
-the `test` command.
+when we run the `test` command.

-Normally we have one environment per deployable artifact.
-The basic setup is to also add a bricks `test` directory when we add its `src` directory to an environment.
-This will give us extra confidence that all our environments seem to work properly.

-If we still want to include the development tests, then we can do that by passing in `:dev` or `env:dev`.
+There is a way to do that, and that is to passing in `:dev` or `env:dev`.

-Let's do that with the `info` command:
+Let's try i out with the `info` command first:
 ```sh
 poly info :dev
 ```